 Our customers consist of federal, state, and local correctional and detention authorities.
-For the years ended December 31, 2009, 2008, and 2007, federal correctional and detention authorities represented 39%, 40%, and 41%, respectively, of our total revenue.
+For the years ended December 31, 2008, 2007, and 2006, federal correctional and detention authorities represented 39%, 41%, and 40%, respectively, of our total revenue.
 Federal correctional and detention authorities primarily consist of the Federal Bureau of Prisons, or the BOP, the United States Marshals Service, or the USMS, and the U.S. Immigration and Customs Enforcement, or ICE.

 Our management services contracts typically have terms of three to five years and contain multiple renewal options.
-Most of our facility contracts also contain clauses that allow the government agency to terminate the contract at any time without cause, and our contracts are generally subject to annual or bi-annual legislative appropriations of funds.
+Most of our facility contracts also contain clauses that allow the government agency to terminate the contract at any time without cause, and our contracts are generally subject to annual or biannual legislative appropriations of funds.

 We are compensated for operating and managing facilities at an inmate per diem rate based upon actual or minimum guaranteed occupancy levels.
 Occupancy rates for a particular facility are typically low when first opened or immediately following an expansion.
 However, beyond the start-up period, which typically ranges from 90 to 180 days, the occupancy rate tends to stabilize.
-For the years 2009, 2008, and 2007, the average compensated occupancy of our facilities, based on rated capacity, was 90.7%, 95.5%, and 98.2%, respectively, for all of the facilities we owned or managed, exclusive of facilities where operations have been discontinued.
+For the years 2008, 2007, and 2006, the average compensated occupancy of our facilities, based on rated capacity, was 95.5%, 98.2%, and 95.0%, respectively, for all of the facilities we owned or managed, exclusive of facilities where operations have been discontinued.
+As a result of recently completed bed development, we had seven facilities that provided us with approximately 6,200 available beds as of December 31, 2008, including primarily 2,232 beds at our new Adams County Correctional Center in Mississippi, as well as expansion beds at three of our Oklahoma facilities, two of our Colorado facilities, and our Tallahatchie County Correctional Facility located in Mississippi.